Health libraryBack to health library

 - Not everyone will get sick, and some will only have a mild illness.

-- The virus seems to spread like cold and flu germs—through close contact with someone who has the infection, such as when that person coughs or sneezes.
-It also may spread when people touch surfaces contaminated with the virus.
+- The virus mainly seems to spread like cold and flu germs—through close contact with someone who has the infection.
+It can also linger in the air, especially in indoor spaces with poor air flow.
+It may also linger on surfaces people touch often.

 Tell them how to stay healthy.
-We don’t have a COVID-19 vaccine yet (scientists are working on that).
-In the meantime, knowing how they can help prevent COVID-19 may help your kids feel less anxious.
+Knowing how they can help prevent COVID-19 may help your kids feel less anxious.
 Here are some of the best ways to do that:

 - Wash your hands often.
 Scrub with soap and water for 20 seconds.